anton-k/handle-pattern-servant-app/README.md

 ### Mutable internal state as interface

-Originaly I used extensively the Reader-pattern to keep the track of internal state in `TVars`.
+I used to extensively apply the Reader-pattern to keep the track of internal state in `TVars`.
 But it's interesting to note that with some discipline mutable variable management can also be organised in interfaces.

 In our app we have mutable shared state of logger verbosity we can update it by calling a API-method `toggle-logs`.
-It turns out that instead of using TVar directly we can pass it to interface initialization functions and internaly if they rely on IO and usually they do as we express external services with interfaces.
+It turns out that instead of using `TVar` directly we can pass it to interface initialization functions and internally if they rely on IO and usually they do as we express external services with interfaces.
 They can read those variables and behave according to changes.